alexb-55/mail2deck/README.md

 `Update website logo b-'website' s-'to do' u-'bob' d-'2022-08-22T19:29:30+00:00'`

 * *You can use single or double quotes.*

+If no due data was specified and SET_DUETIME_CARD was commented out, the current date and time will be set, if SET_DUETIME_CARD was uncommented, the execution time set in this parameter, of the current day will be set.

 # ⚙️ B. For NextCloud admins to setup
 ## Requirements